facontidavide/CPP_Optimizations_Diary/docs/palindrome.md

 ![palindrome_benchmark.png](img/palindrome_benchmark.png)

-For sufficiently long strings (more than 8 bytes), **the performance gain is about 2X**.
+For sufficiently long strings (more than 8 bytes), **the performance gain is about 50% for relatively short string to 150% for long ones**.

-For very long strings, we might use words of 128 or 256 bits.
+Actually, for very long strings, we might use words of 128 or 256 bits.
 This can be achieved using [SIMD](https://stackoverflow.blog/2020/07/08/improving-performance-with-simd-intrinsics-in-three-use-cases/), but this is not the purpose of this article.

 ## Summarizing